- SCU Home Page

 Book signing to follow.

 Cornel West is Professor of Philosophy and Christian Practice at Union Theological Seminary and Professor Emeritus at Princeton University.
 He graduated magna cum laude from Harvard and obtained his M.A. and Ph.D. in philosophy at Princeton.
 He has also taught at Yale, Harvard, and the University of Paris.
 Dr. West has written 20 books and edited 13 books.
 He is best known for his classics: Race Matters, Democracy Matters, and his memoir, Brother West: Living and Loving Out Loud.
-His latest book, Black Prophetic Fire, co-authored with Christa Buschendorf, will be out from Beacon Press this fall.
+His latest book, Black Prophetic Fire, co-authored with Christa Buschendorf, highlights six revolutionary African American leaders and examines the impact they had on their own eras and across the decades.
 Dr. West appears frequently on the Bill Maher Show, Colbert Report, CNN, and C-Span, as well as Tavis Smiley’s PBS TV show.
 He can be heard weekly with Tavis Smiley on the national public radio program “Smiley & West.”
 Dr. West has appeared in over 25 documentaries and films includingExamined Life, Call & Response, Sidewalk, and Stand, in addition to three spoken word albums.
 Cornel West has a passion to communicate to a vast variety of publics to keep alive the legacy of Martin Luther King, Jr.—a legacy of telling the truth and bearing witness to love and justice.

 Co-sponsored by University Relations